 Here are some other current and former qualifications that brought me to Optics Planet:

-- NRA certified instructor: Firearms and muzzle loaders
+• NRA certified instructor: Firearms and muzzle loaders in 10 categories

 I’ve hunted from Alaska to Africa for large and small game, and prefer to process my own meat from field to table.
 I love wildlife, especially with butter and garlic.
 I cook a lot.
 I am also an avid fisherman, and enjoy watching birds for Cornell University every winter for their feeder survey, although I prefer to watch game birds through my oven window.
 I regularly shoot a variety of rimfires and high quality adult airguns in my basement range.
 I do some gunsmithing and have mounted thousands of scopes.

-I am blessed with my beloved wife Shirley, and our old boy Radical Lee von Dundee, the world’s most human German Shorthaired Pointer and our best friend.
+I am blessed with my beloved wife Shirley, and our pit bull Tinker, our black lab Tranrek (pronounced train wreck), and our min pin Crash Almighty.
 I’ve raced and crashed cars and motorcycles, jumped out of planes, gotten lost in countries and continents, broke things (including myself), built things, blown stuff up, and in general, had a hell of a good time.
+I survived stage 4 throat cancer so far, and my wife’s lung cancer has been removed.
 I’m truly blessed, and wish the same for you.